 Not only do they add warmth and interest to your home, rugs also really finish off a room.
-Area rugs are perfect for both large and small areas and places where you would like to protect your flooring from traffic or from furniture.
-They also delineate space so work well for large open plan areas too, grouping furniture together and creating a pulled-together look.
-In addition, they provide warmth and comfort underfoot, creating a cosy home.
+Area rugs are perfect for large and small spaces and places where you would like to protect your flooring from foot traffic or furniture.
+They are also useful for delineating spaces so work well for large open plan areas, grouping furniture together and creating a cohesive look.

-Whether you are looking for something bold to add colour to a room, something textural to lift a neutral space or just wondering how big you should go, then I hope my tips will make it a little easier when the time comes to make what can sometimes be a fairly expensive purchase, a worth-while investment that will give you pleasure for years to come.
+Whether you are looking for something bold to add colour to a room, a textural design to lift a neutral space or just wondering how big you should go, then here are some tips to make it a little easier when the time comes to choosing the right rug for your home.

 The best way to decide this is to actually measure out the area you want to cover.
 There should be at least a foot or two of visible flooring all the way around the room.
 This will give you an idea of the size you’ll need before you set out to find your dream rug.

 In a dining room, the rug should be large enough so that when you pull out your chair, the chair remains on the rug.
-In most cases, you’ll also want to match the shape of your rug with the shape of your table – so rectangular tables suit a rectangular rug and a round tables suit round rugs.
+In most cases, you’ll also want to match the shape of your rug with the shape of your table, so rectangular tables suit rectangular rugs and round tables suit round rugs.

-In a bedroom, you might want to consider two smaller rugs on each side of the bed or one that’s large enough to cover 2/3 from underneath the bed and at least a few feet on either side of the bed and in front of it.
+In a bedroom, you might want to consider two smaller rugs on each side of the bed or one that’s large enough to cover two thirds from underneath the bed and at least a few feet on either side of the bed and in front of it.

-Clearly, valuable antique rugs, while certainly beautiful, will require more care and specialist cleaning so be prepared for the additional expense if you decide to indulge.
+Valuable antique rugs, while certainly beautiful, require more care and specialist cleaning so be prepared for the additional expense if you decide to indulge.
 However with proper care, they can last for years and add a truly elegant touch to a room.

 Synthetic rugs are better wearing but may not be as comfortable underfoot.
 Be sure to utilise an underlay to make thinner rugs more comfortable under foot.
-On the up side, they are normally less expensive than wool rugs and so if you tend to change the style of your room frequently than it may make more sense to buy something you won’t feel guilty replacing every few years.
+On the up side, they are normally less expensive than wool rugs and so if you tend to change the style of your room frequently then it may make more sense to buy something you won’t feel guilty replacing every few years.
 If you want wool but without the price tag, then consider going for a wool and polyester blend rug, like our Athena design.

 Finally, natural materials like sisal and jute rugs, such as our Seaton or Knole designs, are great for high traffic areas although not as comfortable underfoot as a wool or cotton rug.
 However, they are very practical and don’t require as much care.
-Simply beating the rug outdoors will loosen any dust and debris and keep it looking great for years.
+Simply beating the rug outdoors will loosen any dust and debris and keep them looking great for years.

-Now, after all of that advice, remember there are never any hard and fast rules when it comes to decorating.
+Remember there are never any hard and fast rules when it comes to decorating.
 The most important thing is to buy what you know you will love for years to come.
-And happy rug hunting!